A Global Self-consistent, Hierarchical, High-resolution Geography Database

 instances where differences in coastline representations necessitated adding WDBII islands to GSHHG.

 The WDBII source also provides all political borders and rivers.
-The addition of AC to 2.3.0 allows us to offer
+The addition of AC since 2.3.0 allows us to offer

 two choices for Antarctica coastlines: Ice-front or Grounding line.
 These are encoded as levels 5 and 6, respectively